defndaines/summoners_tail/README.md

 Note that the first implementation is using straight OTP `:httpc` for making request to the Riot Games API.
-Out of the box, this does not properly verify SSL certs, so this will result in a warning when run for the first time:
+Out of the box, this does not properly verify SSL certs, so this will result in a warning when run like
 ```
 06:59:36.305 [warning] Description: 'Authenticity is not established by certificate path validation'
      Reason: 'Option {verify, verify_peer} and cacertfile/cacerts is missing'